Boris’s pals severely underestimate the intelligence of the British public | Tom Peck

 What’s arguably more interesting to note is that these posts, while plentiful, are not ubiquitous.
 My own MP, Romford’s Andrew Rosindell, has not managed one yet.
 He played a significant role in organising Johnson’s victorious 2019 leadership election campaign.
 I interviewed him once, about why Romford, which is in London, voted so enthusiastically for Brexit.

 “People round here are pretty streetwise”, he told me.
 “They’re not fooled by things.
-They might not have been to university, they might not be highfalutin central London types but they can see through a scam”.
+They might not have been to university, they might not be highfalutin’ central London types but they can see through a scam.”

 He’s absolutely right about that.
 It’s true of a lot of other places, too – a lot of whom voted Tory quite recently for the first time in decades.
 And he, like the rest of his party, will have to spend the next month knocking on the doors of people whose intelligence they have profoundly insulted.